HoncyLee/woox/README.md

 ## License

+BSD 3-Clause License - See [LICENSE](https://github.com/HoncyLee/woox?tab=BSD-3-Clause-1-ov-file#readme) for details.

-Use at your own risk.
+**Risk Disclaimer**: Use at your own risk.
+This software is provided "as is" without warranty of any kind.
+Trading cryptocurrencies carries significant financial risk.